drshahizan/SECP3843/submission/FarrahinUtm/Question 1/Question1.md

    **SET UP DJANGO INSTALLATION**

-   (please make sure that you have python installed in your computer) Open Command Prompt/ terminal and type this command
+   (please make sure that you have python installed in your computer)

+   Install the environment needed in the command prompt

+   Open Command Prompt/ terminal and type this command

    ```